katydid/katydid/README.md

 [![Build Status](https://drone.io/github.com/awalterschulze/katydid/status.png)](https://drone.io/github.com/awalterschulze/katydid/latest)

-Katydid is still in an experimental phase.
+Katydid is ready for use, but backwards compatibility is not yet guaranteed.

 Documentation is a work in progress http://awalterschulze.github.io/katydid